 As a matter of course, new content will be taught by the teacher in school.
-After that, homework and revision are given to allow the child the opportunity to apply and deepen understanding of the concept.
+After that, homework and revision are given to allow the child the opportunity to apply and deepen their understanding of the concept.

 In playing a supporting role, parents can help clarify and provide extra guidance on what has been taught in the classroom, in alignment with the teachings in school.
-Parents are not expected to teach new contents at home.
+Parents are not expected to teach new content at home.

 If something new is introduced to the child, it is instead, considered enrichment rather than revision.
 Enrichment is more appropriate after a child has mastered the fundamentals sufficiently.

 However, making a child do more and more and more practices or harder and harder questions as revision may not necessarily lead to improvement.
 To paraphrase the common saying, a child should instead revise smart, and not revise hard!

 A child must first be fairly competent with the basic concepts before he or she is tasked to attempt more challenging questions.
 Just like in sports, lifting weights beyond a person’s capabilities will lead to injury.

 When children attempt questions in assessment books, most of the time, they are merely exposed to a width of questions.